jetimms/cashflow/README.md

 X Error: BadWindow (invalid Window parameter) 3
   Major opcode: 40 (X_TranslateCoords)
   Resource id:  0x1c1daa0
-<<<
 ```

 What's left to do
 -----------------
-Make it easier to get started.
-  Make the first period easy to create or have one already created.

 Start new periods with all items registered instead of unregistered.

 Create an action to unregister any unedited items.

 Create an action to register all items.

 Allow customizing of styles and colors.